pupil-labs/pupil-docs/alpha-lab/phone-neon/index.md

 ## Leveraging Pupil Cloud and Alpha Lab Tutorials To Explore User Gaze Dynamics

-In order to characterise viewing behaviour on mobile phones using Neon, we first needed to make some eye tracking recordings whilst a user was engaging with a phone.
-We then leveraged Pupil Cloud and Alpha Lab tutorials to interpret the data and compute further metrics.

-Firstly, we placed the phone in a static position on a desk, allowing us to interact with the app.
+1. We placed the phone in a static position on a desk, allowing us to interact with the app.
+This setup was crucial for utilizing our [Reference Image Mapper](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/reference-image-mapper/) enrichment which specifically requires the scene to have relatively static features in the environment.

-Then, we used Pupil Cloud's [Reference Image Mapper](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/reference-image-mapper/) to map gaze onto a 2D reference image of the environment that contained our test phone, like in the videos and snapshots.
+2. We used Pupil Cloud's [Reference Image Mapper](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/reference-image-mapper/) to map gaze onto a 2D reference image of the environment that contained our test phone, like in the videos and snapshots.

-Subsequently, we exported the data to analyse offline for a more in-depth exploration.
+3. We exported the data to analyse offline for a more in-depth exploration.
 For the offline analysis, we used existing Alpha Lab tutorials that allowed us to [generate scanpaths](/scanpath-rim/), [define areas of interest (AOIs) and calculate gaze metrics](/gaze-metrics-in-aois/), and [map gaze onto dynamic content](/map-your-gaze-to-a-2d-screen/).

 The following section presents the results of our analyses, each accompanied by a brief description for clarity.